msivant/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 * service_account_id: The ID of the New Relic GCP [Service Account](https://cloud.google.com/iam/docs/service-accounts) with [Viewer and Service Usage Consumer roles](https://cloud.google.com/iam/docs/understanding-roles).
 You can find this ID in the New Relic UI by going to `Infrastructure > GCP > Add a GCP project`.
 For more information [check out the New Relic docs](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic/).
 * project_id: The ID of the project you want to receive data from in GCP.

-### OCI
+### Oracle Cloud Infrastructure

 The Oracle Cloud Infrastructure (OCI) integrations report data from various OCI services to your New Relic account.
 OCI provides enterprise-grade cloud infrastructure services including compute, storage, networking, and database services across multiple regions globally.

 The following OCI services may be integrated using the New Relic Terraform Provider.
-The OCI integration collects metrics from these services via both Service Connector Hub (for streaming metrics) and API polling (for metadata and tags).
+The OCI integration collects metrics from these services via both Service Connector Hub (for metrics and logs) and API polling (for metadata and tags).
 More details on the arguments needed to set up OCI integrations can be found in the documentation of the [`newrelic_cloud_oci_integrations`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/cloud_oci_integrations) resource.

 |                          |                            |                          |
 |--------------------------|----------------------------|--------------------------|